93275423

 Saturday / Holidays 9 a.m. to 5 p.m.

-Copyright © 2023, Travel Guard.
+Copyright © 2026, Travel Guard.
 Non insurance services are provided by Travel Guard.

-Terms of Use | Privacy Policy | Complaint Resolution Policy | Site Map
+Terms of Use | Privacy Policy | Complaint Resolution Policy | Site Map | Cookie Policy |

 Please note that travel insurance products are currently not available to residents of the Province of Quebec.
-SVP prendre note que nos produits d’assurances voyages ne sont pas présentement offerts aux résidents de la province du Québec. *Coverage as low as $20 is an example based on a 29 year old traveller purchasing the Gold Emergency Medical Single Trip Plan for a 6 day trip with no deductible; actual cost of insurance is $19.98.
-Prices vary based on individual needs.
+SVP prendre note que nos produits d’assurances voyages ne sont pas présentement offerts aux résidents de la province du Québec.

-Insurance underwritten by AIG Insurance Company of Canada (AIG Canada), with its principal place of business at 120 Bremner Boulevard, Suite 2200, Toronto, ON M5J 0A8.
-All policies are administered on AIG Canada’s behalf by Travel Guard Group Canada, Inc. (Travel Guard).
+Insurance underwritten by Zurich Insurance Company Ltd (Canadian Branch) ("Zurich"), with its principal place of business at 100 King Street West, Suite 5500, Toronto, ON M5X 1C9 or AIG Insurance Company of Canada, with its principal place of business at 120 Bremner Boulevard, Suite 2200, Toronto, ON M5J 0A8.
+All policies are administered on the underwriting companies' behalf by Travel Guard Group Canada, Inc. ("Travel Guard").
 The coverage described herein is a summary only.
 It does not include all terms, conditions, limitations, exclusions and termination provisions of the Travel Guard products available.
 Please review full policy language for complete coverage details.